wp-plugins/page-views-count/readme.txt

 == Upgrade Notice ==

+= 1.0.6.3 =
+Update you plugin now for 1 framework code tweak plus 1 bug fix and full compatibility with WordPress Version 4.0

 = 1.0.6.2 =
 Upgrade now for a bug fix for missed style when disable AJAX load view counts in version release 1.0.6.1.